Hedegaard (DJ): Career

 Later in 2014, Hedegaard released “Twerk It Like Miley” featuring Brandon Beal and Christopher.
 The song has more than 56 million streams on Spotify and 158 million views on YouTube and it reached #1 in a couple of Asian countries.
 "Twerk It Like Miley" won 3 awards at Danish DeeJay Awards 2015 and is now 3× platinum in Denmark, platinum in Philippines, and gold in Indonesia, Taiwan and Thailand.

+The 2016, "Twerk It Like Miley" by Brandon Beal, produced by HEDEGAARD, has been streamed more than 147 million times on Spotify (including remix versions), and played more than 400 million times on YouTube.

-In 2016, Hedegaard won the award as ”Producer of the Year” at Club Awards as well as the ”Audience Award” at Danish DeeJay Awards.
+Hedegaard won the award as ”Producer of the Year” at Club Awards as well as the ”Audience Award” at Danish DeeJay Awards.
 Subsequently, he won the prize for best Danish remix of the year at Danish DeeJay Awards 2017 for the remix of ”Slem Igen”.

-In 2017, the single ”That’s Me” was released and has since gained 20 million streams on Spotify.
+In 2017, the single ”That’s Me” was released and has since gained 40 million streams on Spotify.
 The Australian singer and songwriter Hayley Warner sings the song and in the spring of 2017 they met up in LA and wrote the single “Go Back”.

-Hedegaard is signed to the Danish record label Copenhagen Records.
-His management is TWTTW (Then We Take the World) and they have offices in Copenhagen and Los Angeles.
-Other than Hedegaard, artists also signed to the label include Lukas Graham, Brandon Beal, Patrick Dorgan, Hennedub, Feels, JRM, OK OK, and Ylva.
+In 2019, he also released the single “Ready to Love You”, which has over 42 million listens on Spotify.
+On the singles "JUMANJI" (in collaboration with CANCUN?) and "SA-MY-D" (in collaboration with Matt Hawk) from 2019, Hedegaard returned to the rap-club fusion sound he invented years ago, under the genre “car music” – music particularly suited for a large car stereo system.

+He released the single "ALL DESIGNER" in 2021 resulted in number 1 rankings in Southern Europe, the Baltics, and China - followed by the hit single “JEEP” by CANCUN? and HEDEGAARD, which entered the top 20 on QQ Music's EDM Chart in China.

+In 2023, He entered into a partnership with Dutch Spinnin’ Records for the sublabel OneHundred.

+At the end of 2023, he was on his biggest tour to date, stretching from Jakarta, Bali, Indonesia, to the Creamfields festival in Guangzhou, China, and then on to Hawaii, where he began his first US Tour, which took him through cities including San Diego, Boston, Denver, and Sacramento.